Joanne Burrows, SC, Ph.D.

 Fifteenth President of Clarke University

 Joanne Burrows, SC, Ph.D. became the 15th president of Clarke University on July 1, 2006.
-Throughout her presidency, she has been instrumental in helping the institution clarify its future vision and implement steps to achieve it.
+Throughout her presidency, she has been instrumental in helping the institution clarify its vision for the future and implement steps to achieve it.

-Key among her accomplishments at Clarke is the development of a comprehensive strategic plan and a master facilities plan.
+As a leader, Sister Joanne has created a culture of strategic thinking at Clarke.
+She is committed to encouraging Clarke to build on its capacity for strategic action and as president, has developed two comprehensive strategic plans and a master facilities plan.
+Clarke also launched the largest capital campaign in institutional history under her leadership.
 Developed in collaboration with the campus community, these documents set the course for Clarke into the future and guide the daily work of the institution.

-A Sister of Charity of Cincinnati, Burrows has also played an integral role in shaping the many ways in which Clarke expresses its Catholic identity.
-She is well-versed in this area as her doctoral research focused Catholic institutions and how they construct their academic and religious identities.
+A Sister of Charity of Cincinnati, Sister Joanne has also played an integral role in shaping and strengthening the many ways in which Clarke expresses its Catholic identity.
+She is well-versed in this area as her doctoral research focused on Catholic institutions and the development of their academic and religious identities.

-In addition to her work on campus, Burrows is a highly respected leader in the Dubuque area and in the higher education community.
-She sits on the Board for Opening Doors, which operates Maria House and Teresa Shelter in Dubuque, and the Executive Board of the Greater Dubuque Development Corporation, of which she is past chair.
-She has also served on the executive board of the Dubuque Area Chamber of Commerce and was campaign chair for the United Way.
+In addition to her work on campus, Sister Joanne is a highly respected leader in the Dubuque area and in the higher education community.
+She is on the Executive Board of the Greater Dubuque Development Corporation, of which she is past chair.
+Sister Joanne sits on the Board for Opening Doors, which operates the Maria House and Teresa Shelter in Dubuque, she has also served on the executive board of the Dubuque Area Chamber of Commerce, and was campaign chair for the United Way.

-Prior to joining the Clarke University community, Burrows served as the chief academic officer at Saint Mary-of-the-Woods College in Saint Mary of the Woods, Indiana.
-Prior to that, she served in various roles at Indiana State University, including chair of the Department of Educational Leadership, Administration and Foundations; coordinator of a distance doctoral program in higher education leadership; and assistant professor of higher education.
-She served as assistant academic dean at Holy Names College in California and as assistant dean of students and director of residence life at the College of Mount St. Joseph in Ohio.
+Prior to joining the Clarke University community, Sister Joanne served in many capacities at institutions of higher education throughout the country.
+Previous experiences include chief academic officer and academic dean; chair of the Department of Educational Leadership, Administration and Foundations; coordinator of a distance doctoral program in higher education leadership; assistant professor of higher education; assistant academic dean; and assistant dean of students and director of residence life.